Mike Morin (baseball): Los Angeles Angels

 In 2016, Morin matched his career high of 60 appearances from 2014 while going 2-2 and lowering his ERA to 4.37.
-In 2017, Morin spent the majority of the season at the AAA level, pitching in 10 games for the Angels.
-He was put on waivers towards the end of the season.
+In 2017, Morin spent the majority of the season with the Triple–A Salt Lake Bees, pitching in 10 games for the Angels and recording a 6.91 ERA with 10 strikeouts.
+On September 5, 2017, Morin was designated for assignment by the Angels.

 Kansas City Royals

 The Kansas City Royals claimed Morin off of waivers on September 12, 2017.
-He spent the rest of the season in the majors, pitching in six games for the Royals, but was designated for assignment at season's end.
+He spent the rest of the season in the majors, pitching in six games for the Royals and logging a 7.94 ERA with six strikeouts.

 Seattle Mariners

 Morin was claimed off waivers by the Seattle Mariners on December 8, 2017.
-He was designated for assignment before the 2018 season.
-Morin began the 2018 season with the Tacoma Rainiers, and was promoted to the major leagues on June 8, pitching in three games for the team.
-He was designated for assignment on June 14, 2018.
-He was recalled on July 12, but then outrighted off the roster on July 20.
-He declared free agency on October 2, 2018.
+On March 14, 2018, Morin was removed from the 40–man roster and sent outright to the Triple–A Tacoma Rainiers.
+On June 8, the Mariners selected Morin's contract. adding him to their active roster, where he pitched in three games for the team.
+He was designated for assignment on June 14.
+Morin was recalled on July 12, but then outrighted off the roster on July 20.
+He declared free agency on October 2.

 Minnesota Twins

 On December 18, 2018, Morin signed a minor league deal with the Minnesota Twins that included an invitation to spring training.
-Morin began the 2019 season with the Rochester Red Wings, with whom he was 0-1 with a 2.25 ERA and one save in eight games including one start, and was promoted to the major leagues on May 2, 2019.
-In 23 games for the Twins in 2019 he was 0-0 with one save and a 3.18 ERA.
+Morin began the 2019 season with the Rochester Red Wings, with whom he was 0–1 with a 2.25 ERA and one save in eight games including one start, and was promoted to the major leagues on May 2, 2019.
+In 23 games for the Twins in 2019 he was 0–0 with one save and a 3.18 ERA.

 Philadelphia Phillies

 On July 20, 2019, the Minnesota Twins traded Morin to the Philadelphia Phillies in exchange for cash considerations.
-In 2019 with the Phillies he was 1-3 with a 5.79 ERA in 29 relief appearances in which he pitched 28.0 innings.
-He elected free agency on November 4, 2019 after being outrighted off the major league roster.
+In 2019 with the Phillies he was 1–3 with a 5.79 ERA in 29 relief appearances in which he pitched 28.0 innings.
+He elected free agency on November 4, 2019, after being outrighted off the major league roster.

 Milwaukee Brewers

-On January 31, 2020, Morin signed a minor league contract with the Milwaukee Brewers.
-On July 26, 2020, Morin was designated for assignment without appearing in a game.
+On January 22, 2020, Morin signed a minor league contract with the Milwaukee Brewers.
+On July 23, the Brewers selected Morin's contract, adding him to their Opening Day roster for the truncated season.
+He did not appear in a game for the Brewers, and was designated for assignment following Eric Lauer's activation from the COVID-19-injured list on July 26.

 Miami Marlins

 On July 28, 2020, Morin was claimed off waivers by the Miami Marlins.
-On October 29, 2020, Morin was outrighted off of the 40-man roster.
+He made 3 scoreless appearances for Miami, striking out 2 batters in 4 innings of work.
+On October 29, Morin was removed from the 40-man roster and sent outright to the Triple-A Wichita Wind Surge.